The average American feels bored for five years of life. And, what’s rated as the number one most boring task that sucks up years of your time?

-We wanted to see what goes on behind the scenes.
-So, we pulled some intel from a variety of review sites and forums to get a glimpse at untold agent stories.
-We’re sharing with you, so you can learn what your team struggles with, and how you can help.
+So, I culled through review sites and call center forums to get a glimpse at untold agent stories.
+I’m sharing with you, so you can learn what your team struggles with, and how you can help.

-Here are three things we found that agents aren’t telling you about working in a call center.
+Here are three things agents aren’t telling you about working in a call center.

 Interested to see some of these stories first hand?
 You can find them here.